shar - phpMan

 This is the "split archive, not files, to size" option.
 This option

-takes an argument number `SIZE'.
+takes a number argument `SIZE'.

 This option has some usage constraints.
 It: